 Stage One – “The Transitional Phase” or “Introduction To Sleep”

-This stage occurs within minutes (and sometimes even less time) after closing your eyes to sleep.
+This stage occurs within minutes (and sometimes even less time) after lying down in bed to sleep.
 Usually this means drifting in and out of consciousness, leading into a light sleep.
 Eye and muscle movement slows dramatically.
 This stage is where the body may clench as if falling (called hypnic myoclonia) and jerk back awake.
 This phenomenon is believed to stem from when humans used to sleep in trees.

 It’s quite easy to rouse someone from stage one sleep.
 Although one is technically asleep, if roused from this stage one may feel as though they haven’t slept at all.
 Although stage one sleep is without dreams, per se, one may experience some fragmented visual images.
 Stage one of the sleep cycle tends to last for around ten minutes (per cycle).